dfinity/motoko/design/IDL.md

 * *Outbound* data returned from service to client as message results is *provided* by the service; an upgrade may provide *more* or more refined data without breaking clients.
 For example, an outbound record may provide additional fields after an upgrade.

 * *Inbound* data passed from client to service as message parameters is *required* by the service; an upgrade may only require *less* or less specific data without breaking clients.
-For example, an inbound record may accept additional variant cases after an upgrade.
+For example, an inbound variant may accept additional cases after an upgrade.

 That is, outbound message results can only be replaced with a subtype (more fields) in an upgrade, while inbound message parameters can only be replaced with a supertype (fewer fields).
 This corresponds to the notions of co-variance and contra-variance in type systems.